 The sole information made publicly available by the government on the transposition process is the response to a "Minor Inquiry" submitted by a Member of Parliament.
-Contrary to other countries (e.g. Sweden), the positions of the various relevant ministries on the issue were not made public, and the government officially declined to provide this information in response to a question in the minor inquiry.
-At According to the media, a draft bill has been shared with ministries, but not with stakeholders outside the government so far.
+Contrary to other countries (e.g. Sweden), the positions of the various relevant ministries on the issue were not made public, and the government officially declined to provide this information in response to a question in the minor inquiry.41 According to the media, a draft bill has been shared with ministries, but not with stakeholders outside the government so far.
 Regarding stakeholder participation, at least two CSOs (TI Germany and the Whistleblower-Netzwerk) were invited by the Ministry of Justice for internal, non-public consultation.
 It is assumed, although not confirmed, that similar consultations took place with some employer organisations and trade unions.
 The process should become more transparent and inclusive once the ministries agree on a draft bill, as the public process will then begin.
 Relevant external stakeholders should gain access to the draft bill, participate in a hearing and submit written comments.

-See TI Germany and the Whistleblower-Netzwerk's position paper on the transposition of the Directive, from April 2020 (in German).

-See Whistleblower-Netzwerk and Reporters Without Borders' position paper on the transposition of the Directive, from October 2020 (in German)

-See the open letter to the federal government from TI Germany, Whistleblower Netzwerk, Bund Deutscher Kriminalbeamter, the German Business Ethics Network, Reporters Without Borders and the Federation of German Consumer Organisations, from August 2020 (in German).
+Policy recommendations See TI Germany and the Whistleblower-Netzwerk's position paper on the transposition of the Directive, from April 2020 (in German).
+See Whistleblower-Netzwerk and Reporters Without Borders' position paper on the transposition of the Directive, from October 2020 (in German) See the open letter to the federal government from TI Germany, Whistleblower Netzwerk, Bund Deutscher Kriminalbeamter, the German Business Ethics Network, Reporters Without Borders and the Federation of German Consumer Organisations, from August 2020 (in German).
+GREECE No comprehensive whistleblower protection legislation.

-GREECE

-Very little is known about the status of the transposition process in Greece, and it is assumed that it is very delayed.
+Status of the transposition process: minimal or no progress Very little is known about the status of the transposition process in Greece, and it is assumed that it is very delayed.
 In May 2020, the Ministry of Justice established a special committee to prepare an impact assessment of the Directive and a draft bill to transpose it.
 The committee had until the end of October 2020 to deliver, but the state of its work is unknown.

-So far, the transposition process has been opaque and non-inclusive.
+Transparency and inclusiveness So far, the transposition process has been opaque and non-inclusive.

 Since the establishment of the special drafting committee, no information has been published or shared regarding the committee's activities or potential outputs.
 The committee is composed of judges, academics, the National Transparency Authority, the Ministries of Interior and Justice, and lawyers.
 It is unknown whether the committee has consulted, or is planning to consult, with other key stakeholders, such as business organisations, trade unions and CSOs.
 TI Greece, together with 18 CSOs and workers' organisations, has repeatedly called on the government to open up the legislative process, so far to no avail.

-See TI Greece's position paper, "Effective transposition of the EU Directive for the protection of whistleblowers", Analysis and recommendations, from September 2020 (in Greek).
+Policy recommendations See TI Greece's position paper, "Effective transposition of the EU Directive for the protection of whistleblowers", Analysis and recommendations, from September 2020 (in Greek).
+HUNGARY Dedicated whistleblower legislation since 2013.42